 Is the Insulated Blanket/ Shielding in good condition, properly stored, and in certification (if applicable)?

-Are extension cords in good condition and properly rated?
+Are extension cords and electrical portable hand tool cords in good condition and properly rated?

 Does the SE have a Ground Fault Circuit Interrupter (GFCI)?

 Has SE requested a current One Line diagram for the electrical distribution, from the Customer?

 Does SE have a company issued Lockout/Tagout Kit?